Prepare your environment for the Business Connectivity Services hybrid scenario

 The URL or published service endpoint of the on-premises OData service that you configured.

 The ID of the Secure Store target application that you configured.

-The ID of the Secure Store target application for the Secure Channel certificate in Office 365.
+The ID of the Secure Store target application for the Secure Channel certificate in Microsoft 365.

 To configure the connection settings object for the BCS hybrid scenario